-Because the Fund is newly formed and had not commenced operations as of the date of this SAI, the portfolio managers did not beneficially own any shares of the Fund.
+As of the date of this Statement of Additional Information, Messrs.
+Cook and Erceg did not beneficially own any shares of the Fund.

 THE DISTRIBUTOR

 Foreside Fund Services, LLC

 Foreside Fund Services, LLC, a wholly owned subsidiary of Foreside Financial Group, LLC (dba ACA Group), (the "Distributor") acts as the principal underwriter and distributor of the Fund's shares.
 Its principal address is Three Canal Plaza, Suite 100, Portland, ME 04101.
 The Distributor has entered into an agreement with the Trust which will continue from its effective date unless terminated by either party upon 60 days' prior written notice to the other party.
 Shares will be continuously offered for sale by the Trust through the Distributor only in Creation Units.
 Shares in less than Creation Units are not distributed by the Distributor.
 The Distributor is a broker-dealer registered under the Exchange Act and a member of the Financial Industry Regulatory Authority ("FINRA").
 The Distributor has no role in determining the investment policies of the Trust or which securities are to be purchased or sold by the Trust.